luisfariass/Fatemeh-Hosseinigoki/README.md

 * F. Hosseinigoki and O. Kosut, Packing Lemmas for Gaussian Adversarial Channels with Application in Network Problems, to be submitted to _IEEE Transaction on Information Theory_.

 * F. Hosseinigoki and O. Kosut, On the Fundamental Limits of Gaussian Arbitrarily-Varying Fading Channels, to be submitted to _IEEE Transaction on Information Theory_.

+* F. Hosseinigoki and O. Kosut, Capacity Region of the Gaussian Arbitrarily-Varying Broadcast Channel,  accepted in _2020 IEEE International Symposium on Information Theory (ISIT)_.

 * F. Hosseinigoki and O. Kosut, [List-Decoding Capacity of the Gaussian Arbitrarily-Varying Channel](https://www.mdpi.com/1099-4300/21/6/575), _Entropy Journal_, vol. 21, issue 6, Jun.
 2019.